patricktimmons/nprint.github.io/pcapml/walk.md

 ## Overview

-`pcpaml` standardizes network traffic analysis tasks at the _dataset level_.
-Rather than focus on a standardized methodology, feature set, or library for combining traffic traces and metadata (such as labels for machine learning tasks), `pcapml` provides a system for directly coupling raw traffic traces and metadata by using the Next Generation PCAP (`pcpang`) format. `pcapng` files can still be read by libraries such as `libpcap`, and inspected using tools such as `tcpdump` or `tshark`.
+`pcapml` standardizes network traffic analysis tasks at the _dataset level_.
+Rather than focus on a standardized methodology, feature set, or library for combining traffic traces and metadata (such as labels for machine learning tasks), `pcapml` provides a system for directly coupling raw traffic traces and metadata by using the Next Generation PCAP (`pcapng`) format. `pcapng` files can still be read by libraries such as `libpcap`, and inspected using tools such as `tcpdump` or `tshark`.
 Whereas a `pcap` represents a linked-list of packets, a `pcapng` represents a linked list of _blocks_, which we can use to directly couple metadata and raw packets.

 ### Sample IDs